Chapter 4: How to Determine a

 A keyword like “watch The Simpsons online free” is a classic Tire Kicker Keyword.
 Good luck getting that person to buy anything (or even click on an ad).

-On the other hand, keywords like “Buy Simpsons TV episodes” (Buy Now Keyword), “Simpsons DVDs” (Product Keyword) or “How to watch Simpsons Episodes” (Informational Keyword) will convert relatively well.
+On the other hand, keywords like “Buy Simpsons TV episodes” (Buy Now Keyword), “Simpsons DVDs” (Product Keyword) or “How to watch Simpsons Episodes” (Informational Keyword) will convert much better.

 Getting Objective Information on Commercial Intent